akka/akka/akka-docs/scala/futures.rst

-Then there's a method that's called ``fold`` that takes a start-value, a sequence of ``Future``\s and a function from the type of the start-value and the type of the futures and returns something with the same type as the start-value, and then applies the function to all elements in the sequence of futures, non-blockingly, the execution will run on the Thread of the last completing Future in the sequence.
+Then there's a method that's called ``fold`` that takes a start-value, a sequence of ``Future``\s and a function from the type of the start-value and the type of the futures and returns something with the same type as the start-value, and then applies the function to all elements in the sequence of futures, asynchronously, the execution will start when the last of the Futures is completed.

 .. includecode:: code/akka/docs/future/FutureDocSpec.scala
    :include: fold